 Exception Handling in Java

-In this page, we will learn about java exception, its type and the difference between checked and unchecked exceptions.
+In this page, we will learn about Java exceptions, its type and the difference between checked and unchecked exceptions.

 Dictionary Meaning: Exception is an abnormal condition.

-In java, exception is an event that disrupts the normal flow of the program.
+In Java, an exception is an event that disrupts the normal flow of the program.
 It is an object which is thrown at runtime.